Elise Build Guide by PsiGuard

 Using fog-of-war to get into Cocoon range is the most reliable option if available, or ganking for a mid laner like Annie, Syndra or Twisted Fate with a reliable stun that can set you up for a free Cocoon.
 If you can't get into Cocoon range easily, you can try gap-closing with Rappel and Venomous Bite before switching to Human Form to attempt a Cocoon.
 Remember, if you can get close to them without using Cocoon, saving it for after your target uses Flash is usually a good idea.

 Ganking bot is a lot like ganking top, except there's usually more vision from both sides.
-If you're blue side, using a Sweeping Lens or Control Ward in the tribush can allow you to lurk and wait for a good opportunity to run in and engage with your allies.
+If you're blue side, using an Oracle Lens or Control Ward in the tribush can allow you to lurk and wait for a good opportunity to run in and engage with your allies.
 Alternatively, you can dive or try and flank using the Blast Cone in the enemy blue jungle to enter river.
 On red side, you can try and flank through the enemy jungle and come through tribush, but keep in mind that bush may have a Control Ward in it.
 Sometimes just running down through river or using the Blast Cone can work if your bot lane engages at the right moment or you come to a fight that's already in progress.

 If you have a Thresh or Bard, you can have them use their Dark Passage or Magical Journey to give you an entrance into the lane.
 Strong engagers like Leona and Alistar can also buy you time to run through an area, even if it's warded.